What You Need to Know About Sweaty Paws in Dogs

 Did you ever notice how the palms of your hands get clammy when you are nervous?
 For the same reason, dogs get sweaty paws.
 From an evolutionary standpoint, you may wonder what's the function of those sweaty feet.

 It is thought that the sweat is meant to provide traction so the dog can effectively run faster over a variety of surfaces.
-It's after all a great aid for the dog's fight or flight response so he can effectively run for his life when he feels frightened.
+It's a great aid for the dog's fight or flight response, so he can effectively run for his life when he feels frightened.

 If you notice your dog has sweaty paws, see if there's a pattern when it happens.
 Does it happen on walks?
 At the vet's office?
 When you must leave the house?
 Are the sweaty paws accompanied by other signs of stress?

 This will help you determine what circumstances trigger stress in your dog so you can help him.
-Chances are, you can help your dog by using dog calming aids such as DAP diffusers or Thundershirts or you may help your dog by implementing dog behavior modification with the aid of a dog behavior professional.
+Chances are that you can help your dog by using dog calming aids such as DAP diffusers, Thundershirts, or you may help your dog by implementing dog behavior modification with the aid of a dog behavior professional.